-You’ll be an experienced radio professional, with extensive knowledge of the audio industry and experience of working on podcasts.
-As well as knowledge of BBC Radio Wales, you’ll also need to demonstrate an understanding of the wider market and how best to encourage audience growth.
-You’ll have a clear understanding of the cultural and political landscape of Wales, strong journalistic/storytelling skills along with sound editorial judgement and an in-depth understanding of the BBC’s policy and guidelines.
+You will have a clear understanding varied cultural and political landscapes as well as strong journalistic/storytelling skills along with sound editorial judgement and creative flair.
 You’ll know how to foster diversity, on and off air.
 You’ll also have experience of dealing with audience data, providing analysis and interpretation.

-A strong communicator, with the ability to engage and inspire both internally and externally, the role requires a leader who has successfully developed creative partnerships, influenced key business stakeholders and understands audio in a digital age.
+You will also be a strong communicator, with the ability to engage and inspire both internally and externally, the role requires a leader who has successfully developed creative partnerships, influenced key business stakeholders and understands content creation in a digital age.